huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ## Performance Measurements

 To the author's knowledge, no benchmarking studies comparing DoT, DoH and DoQ are published yet.
-However, anecdotal evidence from the [AdGuard DoQ recursive resolver deployment](https://adguard.com/en/blog/dns-over-quic.html) indicates that it performs well compared to the other encrypted protocols, particularly in mobile environments.
+However, anecdotal evidence from the [AdGuard DoQ recursive resolver deployment](https://adguard.com/en/blog/dns-over-quic.html) indicates that it performs similarly (and possibly better) compared to the other encrypted protocols, particularly in mobile environments.
 Reasons given for this include that DoQ

 * Uses less bandwidth due to a more efficient handshake (and due to less per message overhead when compared to DoH).